RockStarCoders/alienMarkovNetworks/README.md

-alien markov networks: experiments in MRFs for image segmentation
+*Alien Markov Networks*: experiments in MRFs for image segmentation
 ------------------------------------------------------------------

 Currently the aim is to get some decent results on the MSRC data set.
 The